node-task/spec/README.md

   }
 ]
 ```
-If 'bufferized' input is provided in the task configuration up front (in the case of chaining tasks, for example), this method may be skipped.
+*If "bufferized" input is provided in the task configuration up front (in the case of chaining tasks, for example), this method may be skipped.*

 ### read(input)